Stephen B. Elkins: West Virginia

 Elkins married Hallie Davis, daughter of Senator Henry G. Davis of West Virginia, in 1875.
 He became a citizen of West Virginia in 1878 and began developing oil, coal, and timber industries with his father-in-law.
 They partnered to form the Davis Coal and Coke Company.

 Stephen and Hallie built their home, Halliehurst, in Randolph County, and the town of Elkins was established nearby.
 New York architect Charles T. Mott designed the house.
 It was given by his widow along with surrounding property to Davis and Elkins College and is now part of the college's campus.
 It is individually listed on the National Register of Historic Places and also is a contributing property in the Davis and Elkins Historic District.

 Secretary of War

 Elkins served as Secretary of War in the Benjamin Harrison administration from December 17, 1891, to March 5, 1893.
+He was appointed owing to close friendship with Secretary of State James G. Blaine.
 Amongst his goals were that the rank of lieutenant general be revived, and also that noncommissioned officers receive higher pay to improve the quality of the service.
 He also broadened the intelligence functions of the Division of Military Information.